-My friend Gale Massey has a book out this summer.
-We share a literary agent.
-Her gritty crime mystery will keep you turning pages while you know you should be doing something that needs doing, like folding laundry or boarding a plane.
+My friend Gale Massey has her first novel out.
+This gritty crime mystery will keep you turning pages while you know you should be doing something that needs doing, like folding laundry or boarding a plane.
+I was fascinated by the inside info on gambling at cards.
 You can read about Gale here:

 H.S Cross is the author of Wilberforce, published by Farrar, Straus & Giroux.
 The Huffington Post said of it: “For fans of Evelyn Waugh or Kingsley Amis, a wry take on priggish, midcentury boarding schools.
 It’s a dark take on the coming-of-age stories that’ve populated the book world as of late.”
 I say that it is utterly astonishing that a contemporary American woman could so effectively portray an English schoolboy in the 1920s.

 I was fortunate to spend a month with Heather during our shared Hawthornden Fellowships.
-She is hard at work finishing her second novel, which will also be published by FSG.
+Her second novel, entitled GRIEVOUS, which will also be published by FSG in April 2019.

 T. Sean Steele is a brilliantly funny young writer of blog posts and the novel Tacky Goblin.
 Originally released in 2016, it was re-released in July 2018.
 Travis was working on a second novel at Hawthornden.